Industry Insiders 30 Travel Insurance Tips

 Before you travel, ensure you have receipts, record the serial numbers and take photos of any valuables you’re taking with you – phones, cameras, tablets, laptops, hearing aids, jewellery, hand bags, sunglasses etc. You’ll be glad you did if you end up losing them.

 Make sure you get all the necessary documentation while you’re still overseas to support your claim – it makes it easier for the insurer to assess your claim.
-Get a police report if your luggage is stolen, or a doctor’s report and receipt if you’re sick and need to see a doctor.
+Get a police report if your luggage is stolen as soon as it's practical to do so, but preferably within 24 hours, or a doctor’s report and receipt if you’re sick and need to see a doctor.

 20. Look for a money back guarantee

 For your peace of mind – travel insurance providers may offer a 14 day cooling off period.
-If you find a better travel insurance policy within this period, you can cancel your policy for free and get a full refund.
+If you find a better travel insurance policy within this period, you don't need to make a claim and your policy hasn't started, you can cancel your policy for free and get a full refund.

 21. Use comparison websites